Semi-interval Comparison Constraints in Query Containment and Their Impact on Certain Answer Computation: Introduction

 The cases that we treat in this paper and all related previous results are listed in Table \ref{fig:table-results}. where, in the first two columns we mention the arithmetic comparisons allowed.
 Notation any$^c$ in the table means that any AC can be used in $Q_2$ up to a certain condition which is stated in the corresponding theorem.
 Notation NP/HP means that it is in the complexity class NP via the homomorphism property.
 The third column in the table refers to whether normalization is needed.
 The table only contains results from the literature that concern SI comparisons.
 All the symmetrical results are valid too, i.e., when we interchange RSI with LSI ACs and vice versa.
 We do not state explicitly the symmetrical results.

 In the framework of answering queries using views, when only a view instance is available, we want to find answers to a given query which are always computed on any database that produces the view instance or a superset of the view instance.
 Through this consideration the concept of certain answers is defined.
 Query rewriting techniques are used to find efficiently some certain answers to queries when only a view instance is available.
 Actually, for CQ query and views, maximally contained rewritings (MCR) can compute exactly all certain answers, and hence certain answers can be computed in polynomial time.
 In this paper, we prove that the same result is true for CQAC query and views.
 However, unlike CQs, it is not easy to find MCRs that are unions of CQAC queries and the problem of finding certain answers for CQ views and queries with only ``$\neq$'' is coNP-hard, as is proven in \cite{Abiteboul98-1}.
 Here we focus again on queries with LSI and RSI ACs only and show that, for any CQAC view set, we can find an MCR in the language of (possibly infinite) union of CQACs.
 This extends the results in \cite{AfratiLM06} and settles an error in there because, as the following example demonstrates, even when the views use only SI ACs in their definition, an MCR may have to use an AC that relates two variables.
-The following query and views use only SI ACs: \\ $Q() \symif e(X,Y),e(Y,Z),X\geq 5,Z\leq 5$, \\ $V_1(Z) \symif e(X,Y),e(Y,Z),X\geq 5$, $V_2(X) \symif e(X,Y),e(Y,Z),Z\leq 5$.\\ However, the MCR consists of the following three CQACs: $Q() \symif V_1(Z),Z\leq 5$, $Q() \symif V_2(X),X\geq 5$, $Q() \symif V_1(Z),V_2(X),X\geq Z$.
+The following query and views use only SI ACs: \\ $Q() \symif e(X,Y),e(Y,Z),X\geq 5,Z\leq 5$, \\ $V_1(Z) \symif e(X,Y),e(Y,Z),X\geq 5$, $V_2(X) \symif e(X,Y),e(Y,Z),Z\leq 5$.\\ However, the following CQAC: $Q() \symif V_1(Z),V_2(X),X\geq Z$ is a contained rewriting that uses an AC that is not an SI.
 The cases that we treat in this paper and all related previous results are listed in Table \ref{fig:table-results2}.